dchoulex/amazon-clone-frontend/README.md

 - Search products based on categories and keyword
 - Autocomplete search bar
+- Sort products based on price (descending or ascending), best reviews and best seller.
 - Show product based on categories
 - Show all products
 - Show best seller products